Taylor Hall scores in overtime as Bruins beat Wild 4-3

 NOTES

-Boston D Matt Grzelcyk got his 100th career point with an assist on Lindholm's goal.
-After opening the season with four straight home games, the Wild kicked off a five-game trip.
+Boston D Matt Grzelcyk got his 100th career point with an assist on Lindholm's goal. ...
+After opening the season with four straight home games, the Wild kicked off a five-game trip. ...
 Fleury, who re-signed with the Wild in the offseason, entered with a 5.96 goals-against average.
+The Wild placed F Jordan Greenway (upper body) on injured reserve two days after he was hurt early in an overtime win against the Vancouver Canucks.

 UP NEXT